 A function table is a VariableStatement of the form:

-var x:Identifier = [f:Identifier,…];
+x:Identifier = [

-table x is stored in the global environment with
+The function table x is stored in

-type imm ((σ,…) → τ)[n]
+((σ,…) → τ)[n]

-where n is the length of the array literal.
+global environment and n is the length of the array literal.

 To ensure that a JavaScript function is a proper asm.js module, it must first be statically validated.
 This section specifies the validation rules.
 The rules operate on JavaScript abstract syntax, i.e., the output of a JavaScript parser.
 The non-terminals refer to parse nodes defined by productions in the ECMAScript grammar, but note that the asm.js validator only accepts a subset of legal JavaScript programs.